Christian M. 6 min read

 How do gas power stations affect the price of electricity?

-In the “marginal cost” system, the most expensive generator sets the half-hourly price per kWh of electricity at any given time, regardless of its contribution.
+In the “marginal-cost” system used by the UK wholesale electricity market, the most expensive generator sets the half-hourly price per kWh of electricity for all generators.

-So even in days when UK wind farms are generating the bulk of the grid’s power at almost no cost, the price that business energy suppliers must pay for the electricity is set by the price of the natural gas burnt to generate electricity.
+So even on days when UK wind farms are generating the bulk of the grid’s power at almost no cost, the price that business energy suppliers must pay for electricity is set by the cost of the natural gas burnt to generate it.

-If gas is expensive and electricity is generated at 6 pence per kWh, all the electricity bought during that time from the spot market will be priced at 6 pence per kWh.
+If gas is expensive and electricity is generated at 7 pence per kWh, all the electricity bought during that period from the spot market will be priced at 7 pence per kWh.

 When did gas power become the “marginal producer”?

-Throughout the 1990s and 2000s, coal-fired power stations were often the highest-cost generators, especially as environmental regulations increased and carbon pricing was introduced.
+Throughout the 1990s and 2000s, coal-fired power stations were often the highest-cost generators, especially as environmental regulations tightened and carbon pricing was introduced.

-However, by the late 2000s and early 2010s, natural gas started to play a larger role in setting prices as coal use declined (and was eventually phased out, and cheap renewables were incorporated into the grid.
+However, by the early 2010s, natural gas began to play a larger role in setting prices as coal use declined, coal plants were phased out, and cheap renewables were incorporated into the grid.

-In 2021, the price of natural gas spiked due to low natural gas storage levels, a chronic lack of infrastructure investment, and geopolitical tensions, particularly Russia’s invasion of Ukraine in 2022, culminating in a nationwide energy crisis.
+In 2021, the price of natural gas spiked due to low natural gas storage levels, a chronic lack of infrastructure investment, and rising geopolitical tensions.
+These pressures were exacerbated by Russia’s invasion of Ukraine in 2022, culminating in a nationwide energy crisis.

 The future of gas power in the UK

-The UK government aims to phase out unabated natural gas power by 2035, but this will depend on the UK’s ability to build a reliable energy system based on nuclear power for baseload supply, alongside sufficient renewable energy and storage capacity to meet demand without relying on “peaking” gas stations or emergency electricity imports.
+The current UK government aims to phase out unabated natural gas power by 2030, but this will depend on the UK’s ability to build a reliable and flexible energy grid based on nuclear baseload generation and energy-storage facilities.

 Compare Business Energy Prices